Top

 • Importer / Duty-Payer Refund Rights.
 Some businesses paid tariffs directly and have filed (or are evaluating) refund claims through litigation and related procedures.
 Reporting and legal commentary describe widespread filings by companies seeking to preserve their ability to recover duties if refunds are authorized or expanded.

 • Pass-Through Overcharge / Refund Retention (B2B).
 Other businesses did not pay duties directly, but instead paid tariff-related price increases or tariff surcharges to vendors and suppliers.
-We are investigating situations where: (1) A vendor or supplier cites tariffs as the reason for a price increase or surcharge; (2) Your business pays the increased amounts; (3) The vendor later receives a refund, reimbursement, or duty repayment tied to those tariffs; and (4) Your business receives no credit, refund, or adjustment despite paying the pass-through costs.
+We are evaluating situations where: (1) A vendor or supplier cites tariffs as the reason for a price increase or surcharge; (2) Your business pays the increased amounts; (3) The vendor later receives a refund, reimbursement, or duty repayment tied to those tariffs; and (4) Your business receives no credit, refund, or adjustment despite paying the pass-through costs.

 What Can Make These Cases Viable